NaokiHori/C-Misc/README.md

 # C-Misc

-Minimal yet standalone implementations of various data structures, algorithms, and numerical methods in `C99`.
+Minimal yet standalone implementations of various data structures, algorithms, numerical methods, etc. in `C99`.

 > [!NOTE]
 > Implementations in this project are in general for self-study purpose.